Kashmir History Project

 Those Who Gave Everything

 History must speak their names loudly.
 Not as footnotes.
 Not as statistics.
 As men and women, each with a face, a family, and a final choice made in the full knowledge of its cost.
-They were not soldiers — they were teachers, doctors, sons, daughters, fathers, mothers.
-Their stories were buried in fear and their names faded from public memory.
-Here, they live on.

 Major Somnath Sharma